akshats14/CRTS_coadd/README.md

     * Columns:
     1. "Field" - Name of the field
     2. "wcs_err" - Number of files which were rejected due to WCS not being appropriate for the coadd
-    3. "tot" - Total number of images in that field :x: :warning: clarify if this includes rejected images (it seems it does) :x:
+    3. "tot" - Total number of images in that field, which includes both the rejected images and the images which were included

   * File name: **Coadd_FAIL.txt**
     * List of all the fields which failed the co-addition process in the Phase-1, while running bsub_CRTS.py.
 This file was meant to be both human readable and machine readable.
 Along with the fields the columns also store the time taken to run (failed) co-adding command, the total time taken by process the field, along with the date and time of execution